fabid009/Fork/README.md

 # Fork
-This repiratory is for creating child processes using for loop
+This repository is for creating child processes using for loop